What Unhealthy Pride Looks Like

 - Wants other people’s status symbols to make their SELF look better

-- Sabotage others so good things or success won’t happen
+- Sabotage those close to them so good things or success won’t happen

 - Believe other people are envious of them